Playing to my strengths led me to coaching

-I loved the idea that focusing on what I'm good at is good for my career as much as my wellbeing.
+I loved the idea that focusing on what I enjoy and am naturally at is good for my career as much as my wellbeing.
 It's so simple yet not always easy.
-Taught to attend to my weaknesses, I ignored - then forgot - my strengths; I have come to realize I'm not the only one.
+Taught to address my weaknesses, I ignored - then forgot - my strengths.
+I have come to realize I'm not the only one.

-I grew up in the Chicago suburb of Highland Park, spent my early adult years in NYC, and moved to Boston after graduating from Kellogg (and meeting my Boston-native husband).
-My husband Charles and I now live in the Boston suburb of Needham with our two kids and dog Fletch.
+My husband Charles and I live in the Boston suburb of Needham with our two kids and dog Fletch.

 Hover over each box to see how my top strengths* fuel my coaching and benefit my clients

 Top strengths derived from Gallup CliftonStrengths assessment that measures the presence of talents in 34 general areas referred to as "themes."
 Talents are ways in which we naturally think, feel, and behave as unique individuals, and they serve as the foundation of strengths development.